BDC Hamburger Icon

 Email etiquette for customer emails

-While all email marketers must abide by broad guidelines like anti-spam regulations, excellent email etiquette means paying attention to more subtleties.
+While all email marketers must abide by broad guidelines like the General Data Protection Regulation and CAN-SPAM rules, excellent email etiquette means paying attention to more subtleties.
 Consider the following email marketing best practices to ensure professionalism and show subscribers how much you respect them.

 1. Reread your emails before sending them.

-Sometimes, we write messages others perceive as rude when rudeness is the last thing we intended.
+• Ensuring clarity and politeness: Rereading your emails isn’t just about correcting typos.
+Grammatical errors can be embarrassing public relations mistakes that send the wrong message, but tone and clarity are just as important.
+For example, sometimes, we write messages that others perceive as rude when rudeness is the last thing we intended.
 No one wants to alienate customers and prospects.
 Give your outgoing emails a read-through and consider whether your recipients could be confused or offended by anything you included.
-If possible, have a trusted colleague read your message to ensure it’s clear, accurate and sent in the right tone.
+If possible, have a trusted colleague read your message to ensure it’s clear, accurate and polite.

-Ensuring clarity and the right tone are also crucial when sending emails to colleagues, vendors or anyone else you communicate with.
+Clarity and tone are also crucial when sending emails to colleagues, vendors or anyone else you communicate with.
 Taking the time to reread your emails is an excellent way to respect your recipients’ time.
 If you can’t understand your message or tone, neither can your recipients.

 2. Understand (and cater to) your audience.

-Proper etiquette measures can fluctuate by the recipient.
+Proper etiquette measures can fluctuate by recipient.
 Various audiences have unique preferences and perceptions.
-For example, cultural differences, recipient ages and more can impact significantly what is and isn’t considered rude.
+Cultural differences, recipient ages and more can significantly impact what is and isn’t considered appropriate.

-A “professional” tone can vary greatly by target audience.
+• Match your brand to the situation: A “professional” tone can vary greatly by target audience.
 If your business has a fun and sassy brand voice, your email marketing subscribers would expect this attitude in your messaging.
 A stilted tone would feel out of place.
-But if you email a corporate chief financial officer about finances, you’d stick with clear and succinct and avoid frivolities like emojis in these business communications
+But if you email a corporate chief financial officer about finances, you’d stick with a clear and succinct tone and avoid frivolities like emojis in business communications

 3. Train new employees to communicate with proper etiquette.